 • Must have be a Columbia/Barnard junior in good academic standing.

-• Must have completed Environmental Biology I-II or the equivalent.
+• Must have completed Environmental Biology I-II or Science for Sustainable Development.

 • Minimum 3.0 cumulative GPA.

 In partnership with Princeton University, Columbia has developed a new field semester abroad program in Kenya on Tropical Biology and Sustainability.
 Operating during the spring semester, this global immersion experience will give students the opportunity to study ecology, evolutionary biology, conservation biology, environmental engineering, and sustainable development in the environmental hub of East Africa.
 Based at Princeton’s Mpala Research Centre in central Kenya, and with support from Columbia’s Global Center Africa in Nairobi, students will also travel across Kenya to places such as the forested slopes of Mt.
 Kenya, the wildlife-rich savannas of Laikipia, and the coffee and tea plantations of western Kenya.
 Students will take four 3-week course modules taught by Princeton and Columbia faculty who work in Kenya and other parts of East Africa.

 The program is based at the Mpala Research Centre (MRC) which lies in central Kenya, 45 kilometers from the base of Mt.
 Kenya in the Laikipia district near the town of Nanyuki, roughly 4 hours from Nairobi.
 It is a large property of almost 50,000 acres.
 MRC has extensive research facilities and labs used by resident and visiting researchers, along with the full infrastructure needed to support a large research and visiting scientist community in a remote location.
 Trustee institutions of MRC include Princeton University, the University of Michigan, the Smithsonian Institution, the Kenya Wildlife Service, and the National Museums of Kenya.